Historic Nameless Cemetery

 2007 Historic Texas Cemetery designation

-2009 Cemetery association formed; schoolhouse restored for centennial
+2009 Cemetery association incorporated June 2, 2009; schoolhouse restored for centennial

 2024 Gray homestead relocated to school site